Loomis, Sayles & Company

 Loomis, Sayles & Company L.P. is an American investment management firm based in Boston.
-As of March 31, 2021, Loomis Sayles has roughly $347.8 billion in assets under management.
+As of December 31, 2023, Loomis Sayles has roughly US$335 billion in assets under management.

 Loomis Sayles was founded in 1926 by Robert H. Loomis and Ralph T. Sayles.
 In 2000, it was acquired by Natixis Global Asset Management.

 Products

 Loomis Sayles offers a variety of products for institutional investor and retail investors.
 It has institutional clients in 20 countries across six continents.
 Vehicles include Mutual Funds, Institutional Separate Accounts, Exchange Traded Funds, Managed Accounts, Hedge Funds, Collective Trusts and Other Private Placements.

 Strategy

 Loomis Sayles has experimented with a variety of styles, notably including bottom-up, quantitative, and macro.